 Barium slinging not too long ago was representative of the world of radiology.
-Now it seems, we relegate it to a very small part.
-(1) When I first started, I can remember having many fluoroscopy days filled with double contrast barium enemas, upper GI series, small bowel series, and esophagrams.
-Today’s barium work has changed radically at least in our institution.
+Now it seems, we relegate it to a tiny part.
+(1) When I started, I remember having many fluoroscopy days filled with double-contrast barium enemas, upper GI series, small bowel series, and esophagrams.
+Today’s barium work has changed radically, at least in our institution.
 It is exceedingly rare to catch a resident performing a barium enema.
-We perform some upper GI series and esophagram, but not nearly as many as when I was a resident.
-And, we seem to do bariatric post intervention studies by the dozens (I remember only doing a few during my residency!)
-I am also pretty sure the mix of studies has changed radically at many other institutions, not just mine.
+We complete a few daily upper GI series and esophagrams, but not nearly as many as when I was a resident.
+And, we seem to do bariatric post-intervention studies by the dozens (I remember only doing a few during my residency!).
+I am also sure the mix of studies has changed radically at many other institutions, not just mine.

-Although the fluoroscopic exam mix has changed over the years, there has always been a sense that a day in fluoroscopy is much more service oriented than educational.
-In fact, some residents may go as far as to say it is a waste of time.
-My goal for today- to show you why barium slinging is not just a scut activity, but also actually an important part of a radiology resident’s education.
+Although the fluoroscopic exam mix has changed over the years, we think of a GI day as more service-oriented than educational.
+Some residents may go as far as to say it is a waste of time.
+Here is my goal for today: to show you why barium slinging is not just a scut activity but also an essential part of a radiology resident’s education.

 Direct Contact With Technology And Patients

-Much of radiology brings the radiology resident further away from patient contact.
+Much of radiology brings the radiology resident further away from patient contact than ever before.
 CT scans and plains films most times have become an almost independent activity.
-On the other hand, barium slinging is one of the few modalities (like mammography and interventional radiology) that keep the resident in the direct clinical realm, an important skill for future radiology practice.
-You need to tailor the examination to the history and think on the fly.
+On the other hand, barium slinging is one of a few modalities (like mammography and interventional radiology) that keep the resident in the clinical realm, a critical skill for a future radiology practice.
+You need to tailor the examination to history and think on the fly.
 These are invaluable skills that serve the resident for years to come.

-In addition, you need to keep the patient reasonably happy and comfortable during the examination, both mentally and physically.
-This is an important characteristic to learn for getting informed consents and when you do more complex procedures.
-Yet, you can learn these skills under relatively benign conditions.
-(Complications from a barium study are very rare!)
+Also, you need to keep the patient reasonably happy and comfortable during the examination, both mentally and physically.
+Keeping patients engaged is a crucial characteristic to learn for getting informed consent and doing more complex procedures.
+Moreover, you can learn these skills under relatively benign conditions.
+(Complications from a barium study are infrequent!)

 Closer Contact With The Referring Physicians

-In the past, clinicians would regularly return to our department to go over films prior to the days of PACS.
-Now a clinician sighting is much more rare.
+Before the days of PACS, clinicians would regularly return to our department to go over films.
+Now a clinician sighting is much rarer.
 In the realm of barium slinging, you are much more likely to interact with your referring physicians.
-The clinician often needs a very specific question answered and you need to answer it rapidly.
+The clinician often needs a particular question answered, and you need to respond to it rapidly.
 Perhaps, they need to know if there is a leak or small bowel obstruction.
 Regardless, you have to deal with the heated interactions that often come along with barium studies.
-Without barium slinging, it is possible to lose sight of who actually looks at our reports!
+Without barium slinging, it is possible to lose sight of who looks at our reports!

-In addition, these interactions prepare residents for call.
+Additionally, these interactions prepare residents for calls.
 Having a surgical team come down to review a STAT study occurs fairly regularly at nighttime.
-When a first year resident works in fluoroscopy during the daytime, they are often in direct contact with the ordering physician since many of these studies are ordered STAT.
-For instance, esophagrams for foreign bodies, bariatric post operative patients for GI leaks, and esophagrams for pneumomediastinum.
-These studies require direct communication with the ordering physician’s team.
-How to relay this information to a rushed team or an angry surgeon in a quick and clear manner is an important skill.
+When a first-year resident works in fluoroscopy during the daytime, they often come in direct contact with the ordering physician since they order these examinations STAT.
+For instance, esophagrams for foreign bodies, bariatric postoperative patients for GI leaks, and esophagrams for pneumomediastinum need immediate attention.
+Additionally, these studies require direct communication with the ordering physician’s team.
+How to relay this information to a rushed team or an angry surgeon quickly and transparently is a critical skill.

-And finally, some clinicians order barium studies without realizing what they are actually ordering.
-They often ask for an upper GI series when what they really want is a small bowel series.
-It allows the resident to call the physician to further clarify the point of the study and then learn interpret the type of study tailored to the history.
+And finally, some clinicians ask for barium studies without realizing what they are ordering.
+They often ask for an upper GI series when what they want is a small bowel series.
+These subtleties allow the resident to learn when to call the physician to clarify the point of the study.
+Also, they discover how to tailor the procedure tailored to the history.

-When you are first starting out, “barium slinging” is a great first rotation to learn how to position patients while holding on to a tower and snapping pictures.
-You are using your eyes, hands, and perhaps feet in order to get the correct images.
-By committing to fluoroscopy early on in residency, it is great first step to learn more complicated interventional procedures performed with fluoroscopy.
-Many of these principles are the same and build on what is learned during those first few fluoroscopy rotations.
+When you start, “barium slinging” is a tremendous first rotation to learn how to position patients while holding on to a tower and snapping pictures.
+You are using your eyes, hands, and perhaps feet to get the correct images.
+Committing to fluoroscopy early in residency is a significant first step to learning more complicated interventional procedures later in residency.
+These principles are the same and build on what a resident knows during those first few fluoroscopy rotations.

 Barium Work Is Not Sexy- But It Is Important!

 Barium work is the stepchild of the radiology department.
-It commands little respect and is certainly not as sexy as many of the newer “more exciting” modalities.
-But, yet it remains an integral part of the radiology resident’s education.
-For those who say, there is no educational value in barium slinging, just take a look at this article!!!
+It commands little respect and is not as sexy as many newer “more exciting” modalities.
+Yet, it remains an integral part of the radiology resident’s education.
+For those who say there is no educational value in barium slinging, take a look at this article!!!